quicwg/wg-materials/interim-17-10/minutes.md

 Will revisit a refined second implementation milestone, but using draft -07.
 We'll be more aggressive for Melbourne.

-Ekr: In TLS, there's a "max early data" value in the session ticket, and most implementations won't do 0-RTT if it's not indicated.
+EKR: In TLS, there's a "max early data" value in the session ticket, and most implementations won't do 0-RTT if it's not indicated.

 Martin: Use QUIC's MAX_STREAM_DATA to control this for real, but need to mandate that it's included in the ticket to make general-purpose implementations happy.